harkishanpansuriya/Flutter_Interview_Questions/questions_oops_conceps.md

 }
 ```

+Here's the explanation in Markdown format:

 ## 4. Polymorphism:

-- Polymorphism is updating or modifying a feature, function, or implementation that already exists
-  in the parent class.
+- **Polymorphism** allows a subclass to **modify** or **replace** a method from the parent class.
+- This means the **same method name** can behave differently in different classes.
+- It enables us to write **more flexible** and **reusable code**.
-- A subclass can override the behavior of the parent class.
+- In short, **subclasses can override** the behavior of the parent class.

-### Example:
+    - **Method Overriding**: The subclass provides its own implementation of a method that is
+      already defined in the parent class.
+    - **Method Overloading** (not directly supported in Dart): In languages like Java, it allows
+      creating multiple methods with the same name but different parameters.
+Dart doesn’t support
+      method overloading directly, but you can simulate it with optional parameters.

+### Example of **Method Overriding**:

 ```dart
 class Animal {